foss-for-synopsys-dwc-arc-processors/toolchain/doc/baremetal/linker.rst

 this section translates arbitrary region names to standard region names expected by linker emulation.
 There are four such regions:

 * ``startup`` for interrupt vector table and initialization code.
-Note that currently there is a limitation that this section must always start always at address 0x0.
-That is - ``arcv2elfx`` emulation currently supports interrupt vector table only at address 0x0.
+Typically it should be mapped to the address 0x0.
+If interrupt vector is mapped to a different address, then in addition to respective value in ``memory.x`` it is required to pass an option ``--defsym=ivtbase_addr=<your_ivt_address>`` to the linker.
+If linker is invoked through the GCC driver, then the option should be prefixed with ``-Wl,``.
 * ``text`` is a region where code will be located.
 * ``data`` is a regions where data will be located (unsurprisingly).
 * ``sdata`` is a region where small data section will be located.